 Design: This popup pairs an image of an attractive woman (who looks happy, and is therefore NOT itchy) with an image of food, reinforcing the message that the free ebook is about dietary causes of eczema.
 The green CTA button mirrors the green copy and is a color used for CTA buttons on their site, creating consistency for visitors.

 While split testing was one of the success factors for the company, we’re going to look at another: timed campaigns.
 Eczema Company found that adding a 2-step optin with Yes/No forms, that appeared after 30 seconds, resulted in a 20.37% conversion rate.

-To experiment with timing for your own OptinMonster campaigns, go to Display Rules » When should the campaign appear?
-By default, After ‘X’ Seconds is enabled, but you can change the timing from the default 5 seconds to longer so that you show your campaign only to engaged visitors.
+To experiment with the timing for your own OptinMonster campaigns, go to Display Rules » If… Then choose the time on page condition, and in the second box pick between is at least or is no more than.
+You can change the timing from the default 5 seconds to longer so that you show your campaign only to engaged visitors.
 That increases your chances of getting them to subscribe.

 4. Cloudways Seasonal Popup Design

 Cloudways’ holiday marketing campaigns resulted in a 120% increase in free trials.
 Here are some of the reasons why this example works: